Superman and Lois Lane: Man of Steel

-In 2013 Warner Bros. released Man of Steel, directed by Zack Snyder and produced by Christopher Nolan, and the first film in the DC Extended Universe.
-Henry Cavill stars in the title role as Superman/Clark Kent and Amy Adams as Lois Lane.
+In 2013, Warner Bros. released Man of Steel, directed by Zack Snyder and produced by Christopher Nolan, to serve as first film in the DC Extended Universe.
+Henry Cavill stars in the title role as Superman/Clark Kent, with Amy Adams as Lois Lane.

-In Man of Steel, unlike in previous adaptations, Lois was made aware of Clark's identity as Superman very early on in the film.
-The traditional love triangle between Clark Kent, Lois Lane, and Superman was removed.
-This was part of an effort to reinvent Superman in the modern world.
-Warner Bros. initially questioned the decision, but screenwriter David S. Goyer insisted that Lois should know Clark's secret as Superman; because they are trying to depict Superman in a more realistic, more relatable way.
-Goyer said sidestepping the alter ego problem is not an issue with Lois.
-Moving forward, Lois will be Clark's secret keeper, and they will be in a real relationship.
+In Man of Steel, unlike in previous adaptations, Lois was made aware of Clark's identity as Superman early on in the film.
+The traditional love triangle between Clark Kent, Lois Lane, and Superman was removed; this was part of an effort to reinvent Superman in the modern world.
+Warner Bros. initially questioned the decision, but screenwriter David S. Goyer insisted that Lois should know Clark's secret as Superman, as they were trying to depict Superman in a more realistic, more relatable way.
+Goyer said sidestepping the alter ego problem was not an issue with Lois.

 Director Zack Snyder said Lois needed to be a match for Superman, a girl who intrigues him.
-Snyder describes Superman is "falling in love" with the reporter and affirm the bond between Clark and Lois is a vital part of the film.
-Producer Deborah Snyder said while Lois and Superman immediately click, their upbringings are on opposite ends of a cultural gulf that make their romance like the pairing of a country mouse with a city mouse.
+Snyder described Superman as "falling in love" with the reporter, saying that affirming the bond between Clark and Lois was a vital part of the film.
+Producer Deborah Snyder said while Lois and Superman immediately click, their upbringings were on opposite ends of a cultural gulf that make their romance like the pairing of a country mouse with a city mouse.
 "The fact that he picks Lois makes him better.
 Because Lois is not the obvious choice.
 She's difficult, she's sophisticated, she's from the city, she's all the things that he's not.
 They make a really interesting couple, but a complicated couple," Deborah explained.
 Deborah also stated that although Superman saves Lois physically, she saves him emotionally.